Ahexo/Ahexo/README.md

 - Software Engineering oriented to end-user applications and data management
 - Software Sizing (I am a Certified COSMIC ISO/IEC 19761 CCFL practitioner)

+## Not so technical interests
+- Graphic design and typesetting
-I also do a lot of stuff related to Philosophy of Computing and Philosophy of Information.
+- Philosophy of Computing
+- Vocaism